Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

+clean up form yesterday

 review state ref escrows trades and trade checklist

+get the new pods to restart on boot

 ## fix

 - dig into the transactions and the data being returned to clear some of these unknown results and get more complete data

 - still not updating trade page when trade is updated... may need sockets

+mytradespage wtf

 ## do a full restart